-Once you accept that you are not sovereign, it is just a matter of maneuvering for governments to do whatever they want.
+Once you accept that you are not sovereign, governments can do whatever they want.

 They don’t play by any rules.
 But they force you to follow them.
 Some governments do this by blunt force.
 Other governments do it by controlling the media narrative.
 Still, others twist the law to fit their purposes and appear legitimate.
 Most use a combination of tactics to keep people compliant.

 In America, governments and corporations like to pretend there is some sort of objective law.
 They spend time in legislatures and courts determining what will pass as legal and what will not.
 But it is basically just a silly dance.
 They are trying different combinations to unlock the “do whatever the hell they want” box.